 - References should appear in footnotes (not in endnotes or the main text), and all sources should be listed in a bibliography at the end of the article.
 While we allow for stylistic flexibility at the submission stage, we encourage authors to stay as closely to De Ethica's style of referencing (see below) as possible.

 - The manuscript should be in .doc- or rtf.-format.
-Submissions should only be sent to the following email address: firstname.lastname@example.org.
+Submissions should only be sent using the submission form above.
 If the manuscript is accepted for publication, the author will be asked to submit the finished version in .doc-format.

 - The submission email should include two separate files: (i) an author information file containing title and subtitle of the paper, name(s) and affiliation(s) if any of the author(s), contact information, an abstract consisting of between 150 and 200 words, and five to six key words, and (ii) the manuscript itself, with abstract and key words, with all identifying references removed (including information in the file properties).